AngelRuizMoreno/RBD_peptide_antagonist/README.md

 # RBD_peptide_antagonist
-Design and Biological Activities of Peptides that antagonise This is the public repository of the project: Angiotensin- Converting Enzyme-2 (ACE-2) interaction with the receptor binding spike protein of SARS-CoV-2
+This is the public repository of the project: Design and Biological Activities of Peptides that antagonise: Angiotensin- Converting Enzyme-2 (ACE-2) interaction with the receptor binding spike protein of SARS-CoV-2

+DOI: 10.5281/zenodo.4532072